 Shree Krishna Janmashtami

-Krishna is believed as the eighth incarnation of Lord Vishnu.
-During this festival, the Hindu devotees visit Krishna Mandir in Patan.
+Also known as Krishna Jayanti or Janmashtami, this festival marks the celebration of Lord Shree Krishna’s birth.
+Krishna is believed to be the eighth incarnation of Lord Vishnu.
+During this festival, Hindu devotees visit Krishna Mandir in Patan.

 Other Highlights

-• Less chance of altitude sickness because of summer
+- Less chance of altitude sickness because of summer weather that suits your body.

 Weather Conditions while Trekking in Nepal in August